webqit/quantum-js/README.md

 ## Detailed Documentation

-In how Quantum programs can already entirely manage themselves, knowledge of how they work is very much optional!
-But, if you may look, this section covers just that very *awesome* part!

-Knowing how things work presents a great way to reason about Quantum programs, and a better background for taking full advantage of the "Quantum" magic to never again do manual work!
+In how Quantum programs are based on literal JavaScript, no special syntaxes exist around here!
+And the information covered here is entirely optional.
+(But you may find it interesting to deep dive.)

 + [Reactivity](https://github.com/webqit/quantum-js/wiki#reactivity)
 + [Sensitivity](https://github.com/webqit/quantum-js/wiki#sensitivity)